mikel-brostrom/boxmot/README.md

-# Real-time multi-object tracking and segmentation using Yolov8
+# Real-time multi-object tracking and segmentation using Yolov8 with DeepOCSORT and OSNet

 <div align="center">